 Looking for a promotion?
 These young workers are

-The research found that when becoming part of an organization, 51% of millennials expect to get a promotion within one to two years.
+The research found that when becoming part of an organization, 51% of millennials expect to get a promotion within one to two years, which makes sense because a main millennial characteristic is that they are driven and work where they are happy.

 A survey Ladders did with SurveyMonkey last year similarly showed that 80% of millennials desired to move up the ladder during their first two years at a company.